cbrown11/PlatformContactExample/README.md

 # Playground Examples

 To create a contact you will need to run the following mutation, which the create component would run in the UI.
 This is where the data validation is mainly done.

+- Along with the standard Graphql validation.
+There are three custom types of validation I created empty string, empty string without white space (userId) and email validation.
+Validation will be reported in the output response.
+- If the data is an enum then will let you choose an option (ie countryIsoAlpha3)

 ## Create a Contact Mutation